Arad1234/Online-Notes-Website/README.md

 - Create a new note by clicking on the "Create New Note" button.
 - Edit and save your notes.
 Changes will be automatically synchronized with other users viewing the same note.
 - Delete notes you no longer need.
+- Open multiple instances of the app, display each instance on different sides of the computer screen, and observe the functionality of the sockets by adding, deleting, or editing notes.

 ## Acknowledgements